 This morning, that was me!
 And, even as hyper-aware as I am, I still *nearly* clicked on it.

-Thankfully (or rather – thank Microsoft ATP) , the message ‘unsafe attachments blocked’ was a good warning.
+Thankfully (or rather – thanks to Microsoft ATP) , the message ‘unsafe attachments blocked’ was a good warning.

 The point is, even though those clues are VERY obvious, the busier you are, the more vulnerable you are.
 The more layers of security we can add, the more risk we can reduce (but alas, never eliminate)